 Many of the outdoor seating areas have glass walls to protect you from the wind.

 Views of the upper deck on the cruise ship.
-This was captured in the evening when we passed through the Alaska Inside Passage on the way to Juneau, Alaska.
+This was captured when the ship passed through the Inside Passage on the way to Juneau, Alaska.

 Comfortable chairs on a lower deck.
 The city in the backdrop is Ketchikan, Alaska.